Naereen/web-sphinx/top10.en.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~
 .. sidebar:: An extra one?

-   I also love `Into the Wild <https://en.wikipedia.org/wiki/Into_the_Wild>`_, but it is different than the 10 other ones...
+   I also love `Into the Wild <https://en.wikipedia.org/wiki/Into_the_Wild>`_, but it is different than the 10 other ones…

 - `The Truman Show <https://en.wikipedia.org/wiki/The_Truman_Show>`_,